The Fat Wren Family Story

 Fat Wren Farm started life as a bit of a mud pile.

-In 2007, on the weekend of the Pasha Bulka storms, we quite literally bought the farm.
-It was 10 acres of largely unimproved land in Port Stephens, roughly half an hour north of Newcastle, Australia.
-Consisting of a massive shed, some fledgling trees and around 4 million spiders, it was a fairly humble start.
+In 2007, in torrential raining lashing winds, we quite literally bought the farm.
+A modest 10 acres of largely unimproved land in Port Stephens, roughly half an hour north of Newcastle, Australia.
+Consisting of a massive horse shed, some fledgling trees and around 4 million spiders, it was a fairly humble start.

 That night we really hit it off and 10 months later, we were married on the farm.